ntustison/ANTsXMouseBrainMapping/Manuscript/results.md

 \begin{figure}[!htb]
 \centering
 \includegraphics[width=0.99\textwidth]{Figures/pseudo_template.pdf}
-\caption{Illustration of the use of the velocity flow model for creating pseudo-templates at continuous time points not represented in one of the existing developmental stages.
+\caption{Illustration of the use of the velocity flow model for creating virtual templates at continuous time points not represented in one of the existing DevCCF time points.
 For example, FA templates at time point P10.3 and P20 can be generated by warping the existing temporally adjacent developmental templates to the target time point and using those images in the ANTsX template building process.}
-\label{fig:pseudo}
+\label{fig:virtual}
 \end{figure}

-One potential application for this particular transformation model is facilitating the construction of pseudo-templates in the temporal gaps of the DevCCF.
-This is illustrated in Figure \ref{fig:pseudo} where we used the optimized velocity field to construct pseudo-templates at time point P10.3 and P20---arbitrarily chosen simply to demonstrate the concept.
+One potential application for this particular transformation model is facilitating the construction of virtual-templates in the temporal gaps of the DevCCF.
+This is illustrated in Figure \ref{fig:virtual} where we used the optimized velocity field to construct virtual-templates at time point P10.3 and P20---arbitrarily chosen simply to demonstrate the concept.
 After situating these time points within the normalized time point interval, the existing adjacent DevCCF atlases on either side can be warped to the desired time point.